 mission and approach | history

-ATSA is a creative, pacifist and responsible movement committed to producing and promoting events which help advance the causes of sustainable development and the fundamental rights of man and of nature.
+ATSA is committed to a feminist, pacifist and eco-responsible approach, promoting sustainable development that respects the fundamental rights of humans and nature.

 © Hayeur